Harold Castro Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.82 team ERA ranks seventh across all MLB pitching staffs.
+- The Yankees have a 3.81 team ERA that ranks sixth across all league pitching staffs.

+- Yankees pitchers combine to allow 103 total home runs at a rate of 1.1 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.